percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

 .. variable:: wsrep_causal_reads

-   :version 5.6.20-25.7: Variable deprecated by :variable:`wsrep_sync_wait`
+   :version 5.6.20-25.7: Variable deprecated
    :cli: Yes
    :conf: Yes
    :scope: Global, Session
    :dyn: Yes
    :default: OFF

-In some cases, master may apply event faster than a slave, which can cause master and slave to become out of sync for a brief moment.
-When this variable is set to ``ON``, slave will wait until that event is applied before doing any other queries.
+In some cases, master may apply events faster than a slave, which can cause master and slave to become out of sync for a brief moment.
+When this variable is set to ``ON``, the slave will wait until that event is applied before doing any other queries.
 Enabling this variable will also result in larger latencies.

+.. note:: This variable was deprecated because enabling it is the equivalent of setting :variable:`wsrep_sync_wait` to ``1``.

 .. variable:: wsrep_certify_nonPK